Saltworks delivered a full-scale, compact and automated XtremeUF ultrafiltration system to an advanced materials manufacturing plant in the US.

-- Increased capacity per unit footprint, albeit at higher energy consumption
+- Increased capacity per unit footprint, albeit at higher energy consumption.

 New modular, intelligent, and automated chemical precipitation with a ceramic membrane filtration system eliminates the challenges of chemical overdosing and large footprint requirements.

-With the advent of ultra-high-pressure reverse osmosis and the growing importance of brine management, modernized chemical softening systems can enable economic ultra-high recovery reverse osmosis, minimizing RO brine volume, disposal costs, and reliability risks.
+With the growing importance of brine management, modernized chemical softening systems can enable economic ultra-high recovery reverse osmosis, minimizing RO brine volume, disposal costs, and reliability risks.